Credit Cards - What You Need To Know - Training Manual

 Do charge cards have credit limits?

-No. There is no pre-set credit limit on charge cards because cardholders agree to pay the full amount they owe every month.
+Some charge cards do not have a pre-set credit limit because cardholders agree to pay the full amount they owe every month.

 What is a secured credit card?